Critical appraisal of study validity (Systematic Reviews)

 In the health sciences, a hierarchy of research methodology is recognised that scores the value of the data in terms of the scientific rigour; the extent to which the methodology seeks to minimise error and bias (Stevens & Milne 1997).
 The hierarchy of methodological design can be viewed as generic and has been translated from medicine to environmental sciences (Pullin & Knight 2003), but these generic hierarchies are crude tools and usually just a starting point and can rarely be used without modification to ensure relevance to individual review questions.
 Where a number of well-designed, high-validity studies are available, others with inferior methodology may be demoted from subsequent quantitative analysis to narrative tabulation, or rejected from the SR entirely.
 However, there are dangers in the rigid application of hierarchies as the importance of various methodological dimensions within studies will vary, depending on the study system to which an intervention is being applied.
 For example, a rigorous methodology, such as a randomised controlled trial (RCT), applied over inadequately short time and small spatial scales could be viewed as superior to a time series experiment providing data over longer time and larger spatial scales that were more appropriate to the question.
 The former has high internal validity but low external validity or generalisability in comparison to the latter.
 This problem carries with it the threat of misinterpretation of evidence.
 Potential pitfalls of this kind need to be considered at this stage and explored in covariate analyses (e.g. experimental duration or study area: see Downing et al. 1999 and Côté et al. 2001, respectively) or by judicious use of sensitivity analysis at the synthesis stage (see below).

-As a consequence, authors may use existing checklists of critical appraisal tools as a basis for their specific exercise, but they should either explain why they use them as such (no modification, because not considered to be needed, and why) or adapt them to their own case-study review, in which case the decisions made must be stated and justified (see Gough et al. 2012).
+As a consequence, authors may use existing checklists of the CEE Critical Appraisal Tool or other tools as a basis for their specific exercise, but they should either explain why they use them as such (no modification, because not considered to be needed, and why) or adapt them to their own case-study review, in which case the decisions made must be stated and justified (see Gough et al. 2012).

 We suggest that review-specific a priori assessment criteria for appraising the internal validity are included in the Protocol and two or more assessors should appraise each study.
 The subjective decisions may be a focus of criticism; thus, we advocate consultation with subject experts and relevant stakeholders when planning your approach.
 Pragmatic grouping of studies into high, medium and low validity based on simple but discriminatory checklists of “desirable” study features may be necessary if sample sizes are small and do not allow investigation of all the study features individually (for example, Felton et al. 2010, and Isasi-Catalá 2010).